 Please click here for Cambridge Wider Reading ideas.

-Please click here for some hints and tips from Oxford.
+Please click here for reading suggestions from Cambridge.

 Is it for me?

 Signs that Oxbridge may be right for you:

 - You actively seek out books and articles to read and lectures to watch.

 - You enjoy activities relating to your subject beyond the classroom.